You can apply for a provisional statement for a premises that you:

 How to apply

-If your applying for a provisional statement for a vessel then you should complete the provisional statement for a vessel application form instead.
+If you're applying for a provisional statement for a vessel then you should fill in the paper version of the form and sent it to us in the post or bring it into our office.
+Paper applications can be requested by emailing the team at email@example.com.
 You'll need to tell us additional information about the vessel.

 You'll need to give: